linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Operational Risk/Modeling Operational Loss Distributions.md

 The inverse of the distribution is  $F^{-1}(p) = \beta((1 - p)^{-1/\alpha} - 1)$ , which can be used to generate a Pareto random variate.

-The Pareto distribution is a very heavy-tailed distribution, as is seen from the tail behavior.  $\alpha$  determines the heaviness of the right tail, which is monotonically decreasing for the Pareto dis tribution: The closer it is to zero, the thicker the tail,  $\bar{F} (x) = \left(\frac{\beta}{\beta + x}\right)^{\alpha}$ .
+The Pareto distribution is a very heavy-tailed distribution, as is seen from the tail behavior.  $\alpha$  determines the heaviness of the right tail, which is monotonically decreasing for the Pareto distribution: The closer it is to zero, the thicker the tail,  $\bar{F} (x) = \left(\frac{\beta}{\beta + x}\right)^{\alpha}$ .
 Tails proportional to  $x^{-\alpha}$  are called the power tails (as opposed to the exponentially decaying tails) because they follow a power function.
 The case when  $\alpha \leq 1$  refers to a very heavy-tailed case, in which the mean and the variance are infinite (see the formulas for mean and variance earlier), means that losses of an infinitely high magnitude are possible.

 While on one hand the Pareto distribution appears very attractive for modeling operational risk, as it is expected to capture very high-magnitude losses, on the other hand, from the practical point of view, the possibility of infinite mean and variance could pose a problem.